 ** Please note that new beginners are accepted based on the discretion of the Sensei.
 Senior practitioners, ranked 1 KYU and higher, can join our club at anytime during the year.

-These fees go directly to pay for gym rental and general supplies that are required to administer the dojo.
+100% of these fees go directly to pay for gym rental, travel, competitions, and other general supplies that are required to administer the dojo.
 Our instructors are all strictly volunteers and do not receive any payment or stipends of any kind.
 You will have other purchases that you are expected to make (although not all at once) These are:

 Always Fresh